TheJelmega/prog-lang/design/README.md

 ### 7.2.2.
 Underscore imports [↵](#72-use-declarations-)

 Items can be imported without binding to a name by using an underscore with the form `use path as _`.
-This is particularly useful to import an trait so that its methods may be used without impoiting the trait symbol, for example if the trait's symbol may conflict with another symbol.
+This is particularly useful to import a trait so that its methods may be used without importing the trait symbol, for example if the trait's symbol may conflict with another symbol.

 ## 7.3 Function [↵](#7-items-)